 Overindulging in other activities often leads to gambling which leads to disastor.
 Learn moderation – pray several times per day about it.

-Inspirational book on Amazon.
+If you want to get rid of the problems gambling causes buy my book on Amazon.
 How Gary Quit gambling is 24 action-packed, fictional adventures Gary goes on, which teach him how to quit gambling.
 The Screwtape Letters story will take you on a journey from heaven, into hell and back to heaven.
 This dramatic adventure involving angels and demons will be life-changing.

 How Gary Quit gambling #5 rated story: The Answer.
 Gary’s mother dies at age 53 and now his son is dead at age 15.
 How could God allow that?
 Where are the answers?
 He meets a stranger at the beach who gives him the answer.
 The stranger also gives him the keys to living an abundant life.